 Today I'll be discussing the films of one of my favorite writer/directors, Quentin Tarantino.
 Exploding on the scene in 1992, Tarantino brought a "film geek" sensibility to Hollywood, having absorbed decades of movies while working as a video store clerk and using his natural stylistic ability to create a new genre of films.
 He sold his first two screenplays to the studios before making his directorial debut with Reservoir Dogs, and then became a household name with his second film Pulp Fiction.
 Since then Tarantino has created pastiches of crime dramas, samurai films, Westerns, and even horror movies with unabashed glee and incredible attention to memorable characters and quirky dialogue.
 When you sit down to watch a Tarantino film you know you're getting an unforgettable (and likely very uncomfortable) cinematic experience.

-Probably the lowest-quality of these ten films, From Dusk Till Dawn is nonetheless a skillfully-made roller coaster of a horror film starring an exceedingly compelling George Clooney and Tarantino himself as Seth and Richard Gecko, two escaped criminals attempting to reach the Mexican border before the authorities catch them.
+One of two horror homages on this list that's split into two distinct halves, From Dusk Till Dawn is a skillfully-made roller coaster of a vampire film starring an exceedingly compelling George Clooney and Tarantino himself as Seth and Richard Gecko, two escaped criminals attempting to reach the Mexican border before the authorities catch them.
 On the way they take a family of three hostage and hijack their mobile home before stopping off at a Mexican strip club to await an associate.
 The first half of the film plays out in typical Tarantino fashion, with playfully vulgar dialogue and high-tension standoffs, with director Robert Rodriguez lending his own visual style to the proceedings.
-In the second half though the film takes a 90-degree turn when it's revealed the strip club is a vampire lair, and our protagonists must fight for their lives against a gaggle of bloodsuckers to make it till morning.
+In the second half though the film takes a 90-degree turn when it's revealed the strip club is a lair for the undead, and our protagonists must fight for their lives against a gaggle of bloodsuckers to make it till morning.
 Structurally this plays out like a Romero zombie film but with a much more sardonic tone and a ton of uncomfortable laughs.
 Clooney demonstrated in his first major Hollywood role what a strong leading man he was - Seth is an eminently likable bastard - and his chemistry with Tarantino is undeniable.
-The two leads and scores of snappy lines of dialogue really carry this film past being a crappy horror film and into the realm of a loving homage.
+The two leads and scores of snappy lines of dialogue really carry this film past being a crappy horror film and into the realm of a loving tribute.

 9. Jackie Brown

 The only direct adaptation he's ever written, Jackie Brown is based on Elmore Leonard's novel Rum Punch, and tells the story of a middle aged flight attendant who works for a gun-runner, smuggling cash into the country from Mexico.
-Jackie gets caught by the Feds who recruit her to help bring down her boss Ordell, and she eventually concocts a plan to bring in Ordell's $500,000 in retirement money, in exchange for sparing her life.
+Jackie gets caught by the Feds who recruit her to help bring down her boss Ordell Robbie, and she eventually concocts a plan to bring in Ordell's $500,000 in retirement money, in exchange for immunity.
 However her real plan is to keep all the money for herself and disappear, and she befriends a bail bondsman who offers to help her.
 This dialogue-driven heist film is smartly written and full of colorful characters, including Jackie (Pam Grier), the gun-runner Ordell (Samuel L. Jackson), the bail bondsman (Robert Forster), ATF agent Ray Nicolette (Michael Keaton), Ordell's girlfriend Melanie (Bridget Fonda), and his old buddy Louis (Robert DeNiro).
 The complex story has a ton of moving parts but Tarantino's script keeps everything clear and pretty taut.
-While this is a very fine film I've ranked it ninth mostly because it feels the least Tarantino-ish.
-While he's made much of it his own, the story and most of the characters still belong to Leonard, who kept everything pretty toned down.
+While this is a very fine film I've ranked it low on the list mostly because it feels the least Tarantino-ish.
+Though he's made much of it his own, the story and most of the characters still belong to Leonard, who kept everything pretty toned down.
 Thus QT's personality isn't as strongly felt as it might've been.

 5. Kill Bill (1 & 2)